olivierh59500/raru/README.md

 Browsers are almost certainly the easiest way into your system.
 With Javascript, optional plugins, and millions of lines required to do anything and even more to do it well, they are complicated.
 If they have working file dialogs beyond one directory, they probably aren't sandboxed fully.
 An attacker doesn't need to break your VPN, find an root-access remote hole, and then poke around your infrastructure.
 They just need to send you a link, compromise your system, and own you from there.

 `xraru` makes this slightly less bad by sandboxing the application with `Xvnc` and connecting to it with `vncviewer`.
 It's slower, not resizable, not convient, and currently only supports one application at a time.
 It needs a lot of work.
 But, `xraru chrome` should load up Chrome and you can start poking away, and only worry about the dozens of millions of lines of code beneath on the system down, and not the dozens of millions of lines from the user up.
+Please note that copy/paste buffers are sort of transparently handled, [possibly only shared when the window is given focus](https://github.com/TurboVNC/tightvnc/blob/master/vnc_unixsrc/vncviewer/README#L45).
+This may or may not be secure enough for you.
+If you have passwords touch your copy/paste buffers, you should be concerned.

 We have to start somewhere, right?